HomerReid/meep_adjoint/docs/index.rst

 ***********************************************************************************
 :mod:`meep_adjoint`: A python module for adjoint sensitivity analysis in MEEP
 ***********************************************************************************
-This is the root of the documentation tree for :py:mod:`meep_adjoint`.
+This is the root of the documentation tree for :mod:`meep_adjoint`.
 Jump directly to the module-wide :ref:`TableOfContents` below, or read on for a quick-start summary.